c-host/flow-composer/README.md

 - Search and access materials from the Internet Archive (in the tool)
 - Load materials for viewing

-In the Flow Composer Tool, all flows are stored locally in your browser using localStorage as the primary storage method, with IndexedDB as a secondary option.
+In the Flow Composer Tool, all flows are stored locally in your browser using localStorage.
 The public archive display loads published flows from the `flows/` directory.